digital-asset/daml/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A description of what the problem is --- "I'm always frustrated when [...]"
+It's really helpful when we understand _why_ you're making a feature request - for example, because it solves a problem you're having.
+Include A description of the problem here --- eg "I'm always frustrated when [...]"

 **What's your preferred solution?**
 Tell us what you'd want to happen.